The $2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act includes direct payments to most Americans.

 Will There Be an Additional Stimulus Payment?

-This is a one-time payment, but the Trump administration has not ruled out additional stimulus packages in the future.
+This is a one-time payment, but the Trump administration has not ruled out additional economic relief packages in the future.

 Where Can I Go for More Information?